-You must use your option's network hospitals and day surgeries, pharmacies, doctors and specialists when you require medical treatment.
+You must use your option's network hospitals and day procedure facilities, pharmacies, doctors and specialists when you require medical treatment.
 By using network providers, you will avoid additional expenses and ensure that the treatment is considered for benefits.
 To find a network provider, use the provider search function on this website.

 - Spinal column surgery – R15 000 per admission (non-surgical back treatment at a DBC clinic is a prerequisite)

 - Hospital network: Use network hospitals for all planned hospital admissions